Open-source microstructure research

 The metric stack separates signal from story.

 A market-state idea does not become alpha because it sounds sophisticated.
 It becomes alpha only if the data supports it.
-The lab separates the process into three stages: information, path economics, and policy.
-Each stage answers a different question.
+The lab separates the process into three gates: information, path economics, and policy.
+Each gate answers a different question — and most ideas die at the first one.

 Information